XuelongSun/I2Bot/README.md

 ```
 then import to Webots (add the file name in the `url` field of node `Shape->Geometry->Mesh`) and set the appearance as you like:
 ![](media/WorldCustomize.png)

+### Questions, Feature Requests and Bugs
+If you want to ask any questions, request new features and report bugs, please refer to the [`issues`](https://github.com/XuelongSun/I2Bot/issues) page.